latitude-dev/latitude-llm/packages/sdks/typescript/README.md

 ### Installation

-To install the SDK, use npm or yarn:
+To install the SDK, use npm, yarn, or pnpm:

 ```bash
 npm install @latitude-data/sdk